 To say the Texas basketball staff was both relived and excited at 12:45pm today would be an understatement.
 It was at that time that the signed letter of intent by Cameron Ridley (Richmond, Texas/Bush) finally came through the fax machine.

-Ridley hugs his mother after signing his letter of intent
+Ridley signing his letter of intent with his mother, Sharon Rinehardt, looking on

 With the signing of Ridley, Texas has again put together one of the nation's top recruiting classes, but more importantly signed a true low block presence that will be an instant-impact freshman on a young but talented Texas team in 2012-13.